matheushw/Plantshop/README.md

 The page of login has a form, that requires the email and the password.
 There is also the option to go to the sign up page, if the user doesn't have an account.

 #### Sign up
-The page of sign up has a form, that requires the name, email and the password.
+The page of sign up has a form, that requires the name, email, phone number and the password.
 There is also the option to go to the login page, if the user already has an account.

 #### Rent Flower (Special Feature)
 In this page users will be able to schedule a flower rent.